10 tips for doing business with European buyers of natural ingredients for health products

 Innovation is rooted in continual improvement, monitoring and assessment.
 To be innovative you will need a reliable and skilled workforce as well as documented procedures.

-Strategic partnerships with European manufacturers will help to develop your products/ingredients with a focus on European market needs.
+Strategic partnerships with European manufacturers will help to develop your products/ingredients with a focus on European market needs and trends.
 Such partnerships lower your risks because there is higher probability on the success of the product on the market.

-- Only send samples of your products on specific buyer request and marked as “type” or “lot” samples.
+- Only send samples of your products when requested by a buyer and marked as “type” or “lot” samples.

 - Find out if your business partners are reliable.
 You can use the FiBL factsheet for help.